theQRL/docs.theqrl.org/_docs/node/testnetNode.md

 This guide will explain the installation and configuration of a TestNet node running on the latest QRL codebase.

+> There is no value associated with the Testnet QRL, It's only used for testing.
+{: .info}

 Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
 There are situations where having a TestNet to interact with is beneficial.

-> There is no value associated with the Testnet QRL, It's only used for testing.
-Addresses, wallets and QRL coins are not valid between the two networks.
-Never use a QRL address on both networks as OTS keys should never be re-used.
+> Never use a QRL address on both networks!
+OTS keys should never be re-used.
 {: .danger}

 ## Testnet Installation